 18.)
 It is certain, in any case, that ignorance, allied with power, is the most ferocious enemy justice can have.

 20.)
-I imagine one of the reasons people cling to their hates so stubbornly is because they sense, once hate is gone, they will be forced to deal with pain.
+I imagine one of the reasons people cling to their hate so stubbornly is because they sense once hate is gone, they will be forced to deal with pain.

 21.)
 I’m for truth, no matter who tells it.
 I’m for justice, no matter who it’s for or against.